kevinfrydmanesqd/ece-2020-fall-webtech/COMMON_ERRORS.md

   - Use .gitignore (exclude node_modules, .DS_Store, etc.)
   - Remove all unused files (bootstrap-reboot.css, …)

+5. Split your code (public, views folders into root)

 # Administrative issues

 1. Put all the projects into one GitHub repository